Josefrino/dart_2048_game/README.md

 - Restarting project April 02 2023
 -> Upcomming changes
 Ordered by priority
-- Restart the entire process
+- Come up with a new plan to finish the project
 - Implement the slide left function on the entire board: ❌
 - Implement the slide right function on one row: ❌